cognitedata/reveal/documentation/README.md

   */
 ```

+Notice that `documentation/static` is not versioned, so if you remove something from there – double check that it's not used by other versions.

 #### How to create new docs version?

 Let's say you want to roll out new reveal@2.0.0, that what needs to be done: